chourave/reagi/README.md

 For a full list, see the [API docs](http://chourave.github.io/reagi/reagi.core.html).

 Event streams can interoperate with core.async channels using `port` and `subscribe`.
-The `port` function returns a write-only stream that will deliver values to the stream:
+The `port` function returns a write-only channel that will deliver values to the stream:

 ```clojure